2024-ongoing | Research

 To enrich the experience and make it accessible to people with hearing difficulties, the lighting and haptic perception of the environment will vary in sync with the content of the recordings.
 It is possible to imagine directional lights blinding participants as cars pass by, light sources placed inside a water tank that vibrates with the sound of underwater waves, or even subwoofers moving the air based on the asphalt vibrations, thus creating a synesthetic reinforcement that amplifies the impact of the work.

-The full potential of the project is expressed through continuous recording streamed online.
-The Radio SS113 web platform will integrate real-time audio streams from the pilot site and any future stations.
-To encourage participation and co-design, instructions will be provided for designing and building your own recording station (even in a simplified form), inspired by the Locus Sonus Stream project (Locus Sonus Vitae, n.d.).
+To encourage participation and co-design, instructions will be provided for designing and building your own recording station (even in simplified form), inspired by the Locus Sonus Stream project (Locus Sonus Vitae, n.d.).